Iraneus/betamedneed/_services/workshop.md

 ![Support patient](/images/illustrations/med-pros.png)

-Participants equally learn about innovative cost-saving tools and have the opportunity to get live answers on solutions provided by Medneed and partners.
+Participants equally learn about innovative cost-saving tools and have the opportunity to get live answers on solutions from Medneed and partners.

 Learn more on the <a href="https://workshop.medneed.com" target="_blank">Medneed Workshop</a> page.